HimpeWillem/OpenTrafficCenter/README.md

   VISUALIZECORRIDOR_NoDB
 ```
 ### Select a corridor
-- When prompted to select points select From a List.
+- When prompted to select points select  **From a List **.
-- Pick the first corridor (E314 Leuven Lummen)
+- Pick the first corridor (**E314 Leuven Lummen**)

 ### Select a time window
 The supplied data is gathered on 11th of December 2018.
-Pick the appropriate time for the evening peak (15:00 to 20:00).
+Pick the appropriate time for the evening peak (**15:00** to **20:00**).
 Data for different dates can be found on http://db.itscrealab.be/download/loop_detectors/

 ### Identifying bad detector locations
-- Scroll through the data detector location by location and observe that for location #7 no data is available
+- Scroll through the data detector location by location and observe that for **location #7** no data is available
 - Close the window with the data and select From a List when prompted to remove a detector
-- Select detector location #7 named Complex nr 20 ?
+- Select detector location #7 named **Complex nr 20 ?
 Wilsele ?
-De Vunt and click on ok
+De Vunt** and click on ok
 - No other detectors should be removed

 ### Visualizing the processed data